Euclideon/udSDKPython/README.md

 Controls are described for each camera type on the right hand side of the screen, the camera type can be changed using `tab`.
 The terminal used to start the program can be used to directly modify the behaviour of the running program.

+The best way to familiarise yourself with the features of udSDK's python wrapper is to explore the man section of pygletExample.py.
+Examples of usage can be found in the [blog](https://www.euclideon.com/category/python/)
 #### pygletexample.py
 A basic python client for viewing UDS models made using pyglet (an openGL wrapper for python).
 It makes use of the EasyRender object interface
 `App` represents the window context that the application runs in.
 It handles all user input and manages dispaches the draw commands to the